Geography, University of Regina

 - What indicators are in place, or need to be developed, to help communities move onto a sustainable path?

-I am currently developing a major project that will examine the role that ecomuseums can play in sustainability education.
+I am currently studying the role that ecomuseums can play in sustainability education.
 First developed in the 1970s for cultural interpretation, the ecomuseum model has since been adapted and applied around the world as a “museum without walls” and “an agreement by which a local community takes care of a place.”
-A multi-agency project developed in conjunction with the Saskatchewan Regional Centre of Expertise (RCE) on ESD, the Saskatchewan Ecomuseums Initiative will focus on over a dozen potential ecomuseum sites that represent urban and rural settings across the province.
+There were no ecomuseums in Saskatchewan before I started this work but now there are several, providing a basis for exciting community development projects.

 |back to top|